Iguazu Falls, Argentina & Brazil

 Visiting Both Sides

-It’s recommended to visit both the Argentine and Brazilian sides to fully appreciate Iguazu Falls.
+To fully appreciate Iguazu Falls, it is recommended to visit both the Argentine and Brazilian sides.
 The Argentine side offers more extensive trails and closer views of the falls, while the Brazilian side provides a broader, panoramic perspective.

 Bring Protection

 If you want to avoid getting wet when getting too close to the waterfalls, then bring an extra pair of clothes and a towel with you.
 Overshoes are also available for purchase.
-If you would like us to bring these items for you, let us know and we can arrange that as well.
+Let us know if you want us to get these items for you, and we can also arrange that.
 You may want to do your research to find out where you can get the best deals on these protective items.

 Conclusion

-Iguazu Falls is among the remaining world’s largest and most powerful waterfalls, as well as a point of contact between the spiritual and natural world.
-Iguazu Falls is the experience of a lifetime whether In Argentina you are walking on a well-defined paths network some of which are concealed or on the Brazilian side you are looking out at the breathtaking terrains.
-Or if after the wildest and really thrilling ride on a boat, whose captain “defies” the currents and high waves, you stand on shore completely and thrilled by nature’s fierce color and energy.
-This exotic attraction is a must-project for the radical explorer, combining the frisson of experience with the harmony of the contiguous cloud forest.
+Iguazu Falls is among the world’s largest and most powerful waterfalls and a point of contact between the spiritual and natural world.
+Iguazu Falls is the experience of a lifetime, whether in Argentina, you are walking on a well-defined path network, some of which are concealed, or on the Brazilian side, you are looking out at the breathtaking terrains.
+Or if, after the wildest and thrilling ride on a boat, whose captain “defies” the currents and high waves, you stand on shore completely and are thrilled by nature’s fierce color and energy.
+This exotic attraction is a must-visit for the radical explorer, combining the frisson of experience with the harmony of the contiguous cloud forest.

 You may also like...